MicrosoftDocs/power-platform/power-platform/guidance/adoption/secure-default-environment.md

 ### Custom Connectors

 Custom connectors allow you to create a connector for their own home grown services.
 These services are generally intended for technical consumers like developers.
-The general rule of thumb is to **[reduce the footprint]{.underline}** of services that can be **[called/invoked from apps or flows in the default]{.underline}** **[environment]{.underline}**.
-If you want to ensure that all custom connectors are blocked, create a rule to block all URL patterns.
-If there are a subset of services that you would like your default environment users to have access to (for example: a service that returns a published list of holidays for the organization), you can configure multiple rules classifying different URL patterns into the Business and Non-Business data groups.
+It is  prefered to reduce the footprint of APIs (built by the organization) that can be called/invoked from apps or flows in the default environment.
+To ensure that makers cannot create and use custom connectors for APIs, create a rule to block all URL patterns.
+If there are APOs that you would like your default environment users to have access to (for example: a service that returns a published list of holidays for the organization), you can configure multiple rules classifying different URL patterns into the Business and Non-Business data groups.
 Ensure that connections always use the HTTPS protocol.
 You can read more about configuring DLP policy for custom connectors here: [DLP policy for Custom Connectors](https://learn.microsoft.com/en-us/power-platform/admin/dlp-custom-connector-parity)

 ## Securing Integration with Exchange